Disjunctive Benders Decomposition: Introduction

-BD is an iterative algorithm for solving \eqref{prob:benders-reformulation} which often involves exponential number of constraints for describing $\mathcal{L}$.
+Using $\mathcal{L}$, \eqref{prob:milp} can be posed equivalently in the $(\boldsymbol{x},t)$-space, which is called \emph{Benders reformulation}: BD is an iterative algorithm for solving \eqref{prob:benders-reformulation} which often involves exponential number of constraints for describing $\mathcal{L}$.
 It begins by replacing $\mathcal{L}$ with a polyhedral relaxation in \eqref{prob:benders-reformulation}, forming what is known as the \emph{master problem}, which generates candidate solutions.
-Given a candidate solution $(\hat{x}, \hat{t})$, an oracle verifies whether $(\hat{x}, \hat{t}) \in \mathcal{L}$.
-If not, the oracle constructs a hyperplane that separates $(\hat{x}, \hat{t})$ from $\mathcal{L}$ and adds it to the master problem, repeating this process iteratively.
+Given a candidate solution $(\boldsymbol{\hat{x}}, \hat{t})$, an oracle verifies whether $(\boldsymbol{\hat{x}}, \hat{t}) \in \mathcal{L}$.
+If not, the oracle constructs a hyperplane that separates $(\boldsymbol{\hat{x}}, \hat{t})$ from $\mathcal{L}$ and adds it to the master problem, repeating this process iteratively.

 The effectiveness of BD depends on two key factors: how the candidate solutions are generated and how the cut-generating oracle is designed.
 The candidate solutions can either be optimal solutions of the evolving master problem or a sequence of incumbent solutions identified during a branch-and-bound process.
 We refer to these approaches as \textsc{BendersSeq} and \textsc{BendersBnB}, respectively.
 The \textsc{BendersBnB} method is particularly effective for large-scale problems, as it avoids solving the mixed-integer master problem at every iteration \cite{fortz2009improved,fischetti2017redesigning,rahmaniani2017benders,maher2021implementing}.